creyD/dmv/.github/ISSUE_TEMPLATE/bug.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+Please keep it as simple as possible.
+If you have multiple problems please open multiple issues.
+Provide an error code if applicable!

 **To Reproduce**
 Steps to reproduce the behavior: